Review

 Have you ever had neighbours from hell?
 What happens when you meet neighbours who want nothing more than for you to leave?
 Cunning Folk captures this situation and the terrifying ways it plays out.

 Much like the house in this book, Cunning Folk requires an investment to wade through the ugliness and horror before reaching the end.
-But it is absolutely worth it.
+But it is worth it.

 CW: graphic violence, suicide, animal death